StephanosPSteer/Aubrushli_images/README.md

 + Create a conda environment
 + Activate
-+ git clone the above repo to a local folder or if you have a SD local installation there should work without having to download loads of stuff.
++ git clone the above repo to a local folder or if you have a SD local installation, then install there as it should work without having to again install stable diffusion as long as its in the same directory as the model files.
+NOTE will look at adding a path setting so this is easier.
 + pip install PyQt5
 + conda install pandas
 + conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia ******DEPENDS ON SYSTEM BUT INSTALL PYTORCH******